marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-04-post-google-data-analytics.md

 In conclusion, the Google Data Analytics Professional Certificate is a fantastic resource for anyone looking to upskill in the data space, whether they're aiming for a career change or, like me, simply want to broaden their knowledge to enhance their proficiency in their current role.

 **Disclaimer:** This article is solely based on my personal account.
 I have not received any endorsement or compensation from Google or any related party.
-My aim is to share insights that may help others assess whether the Google Project Management Professional Certificate aligns with their own goals and needs.
+My aim is to share insights that may help others assess whether the Google Data Analytics Professional Certificate aligns with their own goals and needs.
 Whenever possible, I also encourage you to look into available scholarships or community resources that may help cover the costs of such programs.
 {: .notice--info}

 ---